baptistecabrera/bca-docker/doc/commands/Invoke-DockerContainerCommand.md

 |Accepts pipepline input:|False|

 ### `-Authentication`
-An AuthenticationMechanism that will be used to authenticate the user's credentials
+An AuthenticationMechanism that will be used to authenticate the user's credentials.

 | | |
 |:-|:-|